4. Fake “lessons from history”

 From this so-called “moderate” positioning, says Bégaudeau, comes the liberal habit of condemning the “extremism” of their opponents, as if there was something inherently wrong – excessive or unbalanced – about taking a definite position.
 They talk a lot about the need for “nuance” and insist that things aren’t so simple, that everything “isn’t black and white”.
 (66)

 But, once again, this is sheer hypocrisy and cant, as liberals themselves never hesitate to take definite positions on issues close to their heart.
 It is only “extreme” opposition to their capitalist system that they consider out of bounds.
 “You can’t imagine going beyond the capitalist system, in other words the subversion of the social relationships which make you rich.
-You will not saw off the branch on which you are sitting”.
+You will not saw off the branch on which you are trading”.
 (67)

 In a magnificent confirmation of his analysis, and of ours in this article, Bégaudeau was fired from Transfuge, the journal for which he had written since its launch, by editor Vincent Jaury, because of his book.
 Jaury complained of Bégaudeau’s alarming “radicalisation” and claimed that Histoire de ta bêtise amounted to “a red-brown drift, a fascist impulse”.
 (68)

 So, once again, we see the two faces of the liberal tyranny.
 One the one hand it sacks a journalist for challenging its system and its deceit.
 On the other hand it tars the offending heretic with the worst associations available from its bag of hypocritical smears.